jaredkrinke/log/content/posts/static-site-generators/smallest-static-site-generator.md

 ## Simple to maintain
 One frustration I have with the JavaScript ecosystem is that it's constantly changing.
 Node, Deno, and Bun do a respectable job of keeping old versions around, but I don't want to have to worry about breaking changes.

-On the other hand, C changes very slowly, and previous verisons of Lua are essentially set in stone.
+On the other hand, C changes very slowly, and previous versions of Lua are essentially set in stone.
 Throw in some static linking, and you've even got an artifact that should stay usable for a long time.

 I've also minimized the number of (vendored, compile-time) dependencies involved.
 Here's the full list: